dshieble/dshieble.github.io/_posts/2004-05-28-sql-detection.md

   cvc_verification_fails = true
 )
 ```
 Organizations generally express these kinds of rules through a rule engine like [Stripe Radar](https://docs.stripe.com/radar/rules).
-A rule like this one will never be as effective as an ML model that consumes large numbers of features, but its interpretability and editability make it a useful baseline.
+These kinds of rules have a lower performance ceiling than an end-to-end ML model, but their interpretability and editability make them useful baselines.

 There is a simple human-in-the-loop algorithm that analysts can follow to write good detection rules
 * Come up with a theory for a broad heuristic that will spot a bunch of bad stuff